ltn22/t2t-sid/draft-toutain-t2t-sid-extention.md

   email: manoj.gudi@imt-atlantique.net
 normative:
   RFC2119:
+  RFC7228:
   RFC7951:
   RFC8949:
   RFC9254:
   I-D.ietf-core-sid:
   I-D.ietf-core-comi:

-# Abstract
+--- abstract

 As the Internet of Things (IoT) systems are becoming more pervasive with their rapid adoption, they are also becoming more complex in their architecture.
 Hence, a tool is required to generate prototype code based on the YANG models for constrained devices {{RFC7228}}  to improve interoperability and increase the reusability of software components.
-A novel approach is introduced in this document to generate software prototypes (also called stubs) in the C language for the CORECONF protocol {{I-D.ietf-core-comi}} using YANG Schema Item iDentifiers (YANG SID {{draft-ietf-core-sid-24}}).
+A novel approach is introduced in this document to generate software prototypes (also called stubs) in the C language for the CORECONF protocol {{I-D.ietf-core-comi}} using YANG Schema Item iDentifiers (YANG SID {{I-D.ietf-core-sid}}).
 These stubs greatly reduce the complexity of navigating the CORECONF structure by abstracting the corresponding YANG SIDs.
 This document elaborates the procedure to generate YANG SIDs for a given YANG model of a system, then generates C stubs using the tools developed by the authors with the help of an example (sensor.yang file).

+--- middle

 # Introduction